openhab/org.openhab.binding.zwave/doc/fortrezz/mimolite_0_0.md

 ### Parameter 7: Upper_Threshold_Low

 Upper Threshold, Low
-Upper Threshold, Low (Default = 0xFE; must be greater than Lower Threshold High and less than Upper Threshold High).
+<p&gtUpper Threshold, Low (Default = 0xFE; must be greater than Lower Threshold High and less than Upper Threshold High).</p&gt
 The following option values may be configured, in addition to values in the range 0 to 255 -:

 | Value  | Description |